Unity-Technologies/ml-agents/docs/Training-Generalized-Reinforcement-Learning-Agents.md

 ## Introducing Generalization Using Reset Parameters

 To enable variations in the environments, we implemented `Reset Parameters`.
-`ResetParameters` are `Academy.FloatProperties` that are used only when reseting the environment.
+`Reset Parameters` are `Academy.FloatProperties` that are used only when reseting the environment.
 We also included different sampling methods and the ability to create new kinds of sampling methods for each `Reset Parameter`.
 In the 3D ball environment example displayed